project-delphi/ml-blog/_pages/about.md

 permalink: /about/
 ---

+My name is Ravi Kalia.
+I am a developer.
 You can find more about me [here](http://project-delphi.github.io/).

 This blog powered by **[fastpages](https://github.com/fastai/fastpages)** [^1].